-“Every year, more than 20,000 species tragically disappear from our planet.”
+“Every year, more than 20,000 species tragically disappear from our planet.”-Jeff Corwin

 This book caught my eye at the local used bookstore and I had to buy it.
-This is a very intelligible book for anyone and is meant for all audiences.
-It’s not written academically but it cites an immense amount of research and scientific studies.
-I honestly had a hard time putting it down even though it deals with subject matter that is depressing.
+This is a very intelligible book meant for all audiences.
+Corwin did not write it academically but he does cite an immense amount of research and scientific studies.
+I honestly had a hard time putting it down even though it deals with a depressing subject matter.
 But Corwin countered much of the sorrowful information with stories of progressive movements and hope.
 And all of it is so important for us to know.

 I have not been able to find the companion documentary they referred to yet, but if I do I will update this post.

 Corwin explained the story of each species delicately yet methodically.
 I read one review where Corwin was criticized for jumping around from one species to the next in different regions of the world.
 But one glance at the table of contents reveals that he was clearly dividing his book into thematic sections about the major human causes of endangered species.
 The sections were: